DataSays/wES/wES-client/README.md

 ## wES-client core class

-+ `org.datasays.wes.client.BaseEsHelper`: The okhttp3 like API to visit the ElasticSearch.
++ `org.datasays.wes.core.BaseEsHelper`: The okhttp3 like API to visit the ElasticSearch.
 It support all ElasticSearch API `org.datasays.wes.actions` and Enum types `org.datasays.wes.types`.
 You can use URL ways or send GET/POST/PUT/HEAD/DELETE request with a Json request body.
 The source code include all comments like this:
 ![Url Params](../docs/images/Api1.png "Url Params")
 ![Url Part, Request Body and supported HTTP methods](../docs/images/Api2.png  "Url Part, Request Body and supported HTTP methods")
 + `org.datasays.wes.core.IConvert`: A Java interface for JSON serializer and parser.